HabanaAI/vllm-fork/examples/others/lmcache/hpu/README.md

 This example demonstrates how to run LMCache with disaggregated prefill using lm or redis on a single node.

 ### Prerequisites
-- HPU implementation to be upstreamed
-- At least 2 HPUs
+- At least 2 HPU cards
-- Valid Hugging Face token (HF_TOKEN) for Llama 3.1 8B Instruct.
+- Valid Hugging Face token (HF_TOKEN) for Llama 3.1 8B Instruct

 ### Usage